 I love History, Romance, the Regency, Food, Family, Faith and Friends.

-Serial Order of Unveiling Love
+Episode Order of Unveiling Love

-or pick up the collection:
+or binge the full collection:

 Episode I of Unveiling Love

 Winning in the courts, vanquishing England's foes on the battlefield, Barrington Norton has used these winner-take-all rules to script his life, but is London's most distinguished mulatto barrister prepared to win the ultimate fight, restoring his wife's love?
 Amora Norton is running out of time.
 The shadows in her Egyptian mind, which threaten her sanity and alienate Barrington's love, have returned.
 How many others will die if she can't piece together her shattered memories?
 Can she trust that Barrington's new found care is about saving their marriage rather than winning the trial of the century?

 Episode II of Unveiling Love

 Barrington Norton has always despised lies and has formed his life upon a foundation of truth.
 Yet, discovering the truth of Amora's past sends him to the breaking point.
 How can he ever make amends for not believing her?
 Will she ever love him as she once did?
 Amora Norton is tired, tired of fighting for her marriage and her sanity.
 Now that she understands how fleeting Barrington's love is, she wants none of it.
 It may be better off being alone than living with pity.
 Having lost all, can she find herself?
 Nonetheless, a serial abductor is at large, awakening to existence of the one that got away.
 Only a united couple can put an end to his reign of terror.
 This is the second Regency Romance of four.

 Episode III of Unveiling Love